- Search The Registry

 Patrick Henry Chappelle was from Jacksonville, Florida, the son of Lewis Chappelle and his wife Anna, who had been slaves in Newberry County, South Carolina.
 After slavery was abolished, they left South Carolina with their relatives and other freed slaves to help construct the suburban neighborhood of LaVilla in Jacksonville, which became a center of Black culture in Florida.
 He learned the show business ropes from his uncle Julius C. Chappelle, who allowed him to meet Franklin Keith and Edward F. Albee, producers of vaudeville.

 In 1898, Chappelle organized his first traveling show, the Imperial Colored Minstrels (or Famous Imperial Minstrels).
 He also opened a pool hall in the commercial district of Jacksonville.
 Remodeled as the Excelsior Hall, it became the first Black-owned theater in the South, reportedly seating 500 people.
 In 1899, following a dispute with the white landlord of the Excelsior Hall, Chappelle closed the theatre and moved to Tampa, where he and R. S. Donaldson opened a new vaudeville house, the Buckingham, in the Fort Brooke neighborhood.
-The Buckingham Theatre opened in September 1899, and within a few months was reported to be "crowded to the doors every night with Cubans, Spaniards, Negroes and white people".
+The Buckingham Theatre opened in September 1899 and, within a few months, was reported to be "crowded to the doors every night with Cubans, Spaniards, Negroes and white people."

 Two of its most popular performers were singing comedian Charles "Cuba" Santana and trombonist Amos Gilliard.
 Another performer, William Rainey, brought his young bride Gertrude (later known as "Ma" Rainey) to join the company in 1906.
 That year, Chappelle launched a second traveling tent company, the Funny Folks Comedy Company, with performers alternating between the two companies.
-The business continued to expand, though in August 1908, one of the Pullman Company railroad carriages used by the show burned to the ground in Shelby, North Carolina, while several of the entertainers were asleep.
+The business continued to expand, though, in August 1908, one of the Pullman Company railroad carriages used by the show burned to the ground in Shelby, North Carolina, while several entertainers were asleep.
 Chappelle quickly ordered a new carriage and eighty-foot round tent so the show could go on the following week.
-Pat Chappelle, who helped pave the way for Black performers died from an unspecified illness on October 21, 1911, aged 42.
+Pat Chappelle, who helped pave the way for Black performers, died from an unspecified illness on October 21, 1911, aged 42.